Accounting Accounting Advice

 Your USP will be what makes you stand out from the heavy amount of competition you’ll be up against.
 Unless you’ve invented a completely new product or service, you’ll need to find some adaptation to an existing one to be successful.

-Remember, being unique doesn’t mean you need a crazy, groundbreaking, idea.
+Your USP does not need to be revolutionary.
+It could be based on price, service quality, convenience, location, speed, specialist knowledge or a better customer experience.
 Your unique selling point could be something as simple as being cheaper than your competitors or having a more convenient website.

 Get Yourself Financed

-Unfortunately, if you want to start in London, you’re going to need a large amount of cash.
+Starting in London usually requires a realistic funding plan, especially if you need premises, staff, stock or professional support before revenue becomes consistent.
 So, before you do get started, you’ll need someone to finance your business, this can be done through a few different means:

 • DIY finances (using your savings)